dilantha000/AssurityProject/README.md

 # Title
+Assurity Project

-## description
+## Description

+The purpose of these test cases is to verify whether the acceptance criteria will return the correct values.
-Purpose of this testcase's are to verify Acceptance criterias are returns the correct values, and sample out put is given below.
+The sample out put is given below.

 Name  = "Carbon credits"
 CanRelist = true
 The Promotions element with Name = "Gallery" has a Description that contains the text "2x larger image"

 ## Prerequisits